 Dr. Reiman is internationally recognized for his pioneering contributions in brain imaging, genomics, and the cognitive and behavioral neurosciences, the unusually early detection and tracking of Alzheimer's disease, and the accelerated evaluation of Alzheimer's prevention therapies.
-He and his colleagues hope to provide the evidence needed to help establish a new national standard of dementia care by 2020, they hope to find and support the approval of effective Alzheimer's prevention therapies by 2025, and they have continued to find new ways for researchers from different disciplines and organizations to work together in support of their ambitious goals.
+He and his colleagues helped establish a new national standard of dementia care and they have led efforts to develop multi-institute and multi-disciplinary efforts toward developing and obtaining approval for new Alzheimer's therapeutics by 2025.

 Dr. Reiman an author of more than 600 publications, a principal investigator of several large NIH grants, and a recipient of the Potamkin Prize.